flmiot/nosey/README.md

 # Design
-ffi aims at beeing a beamline tool for fast explorative data analysis.
+NOSEY aims at beeing a beamline tool for fast explorative data analysis.
 It's main goal is to get meaningful feedback about aquired data as fast as possible.

+## What kind of data?
+- 2-dimensional detector data with regions of interest
+- Flourescence, emission or scattering data by use of crystal analyzers -

 ## The basic principles are: